DeSoto Airflow

 The DeSoto Airflow is a full-sized automobile built by DeSoto during model years 1934, 1935 and 1936.
-DeSoto received the then-revolutionary Airflow model due to its price structure relationship to larger and more expensive Chrysler brand cars.
+DeSoto produced the then-revolutionary Airflow model due to its price structure relationship with the larger and more expensive Chrysler-branded cars.
 The 1934 Airflow models are noted for their unique styling.
-They generate interest for their engineering innovations.
+They generated interest for their engineering innovations.
 It has a 115.5 in wheelbase.

 The Desoto Airflow was a result of Chrysler Corporation policy of badge engineering, being mechanically substantially similar to the longer wheelbase, longer bodied Chrysler Airflow.